XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 Is there *anything* that would have convinced you?

 If that case comes to bear, then I have a request for Dr Gruen, too: if you disagree with my statistical analysis, meet me on a level playing field by providing your calculations, as [I am providing you mine](https://github.com/XertroV/aec-membership-test-simulator/blob/aec313e66acdd2ccdaa7ff8e7bd96aec6542138a/main.py#L439-L684) [2].
-Perhaps Justice Kelly can assist the Commission in determining if this is a fair request.
+Perhaps Justice Kenny can assist the Commission in determining if this is a fair request.

 <span></span>[2]: <https://github.com/XertroV/aec-membership-test-simulator/blob/aec313e66acdd2ccdaa7ff8e7bd96aec6542138a/main.py#L439-L684>

-Mr Rogers, I leave it to you as the accountable authority of the Australian Electoral Commission, along with the other members of the Commission: Justice Kelly and Dr Gruen, to uphold "[the] AEC’s values of electoral integrity through agility, professionalism and quality [...]".
+Mr Rogers, I leave it to you as the accountable authority of the Australian Electoral Commission, along with the other members of the Commission: Justice Kenny and Dr Gruen, to uphold "[the] AEC’s values of electoral integrity through agility, professionalism and quality [...]".

 <br>
 <br>